regina-normal/aux/packaging/docker/rinse/README.txt

 - The opensuse script is made more robust by removing --no-gpg-checks from calls to zypper.
-It also adds some %postinst tasks that were needed but not run (such as migrating the rpmdb to a new location and fixing the baseproduct symlink), and makes better use of already-downloaded packages.
+It also adds some %postinst tasks that were needed but not run (such as migrating the rpmdb to a new location and fixing the baseproduct symlink), makes better use of already-downloaded packages, and disables (but does not remove) the backports/update repos if present.